 The Mercy Foundation Grants to End Homelessness are available for seeding initiatives, services, projects, advocacy and research that will contribute to the goal of ending homelessness by supporting housing first and permanent supportive housing solutions.

-Please note the Mercy Foundation’s Grants to End Homelessness program is closed for 2017.
+The Mercy Foundation’s Grants to End Homelessness program for 2018/19 is now closed.

 Projects that focus on chronic homelessness and women who experience chronic homelessness are currently priority areas for funding.
 These will generally be larger grants (up to $50,000 for any one year) with grants likely to be averaging $20,000 – $30,000.